 An application always project depends on one ore more application components.
 It means that the application uses the component as a library and includes its functionality.

 Any CUBA application depends on the cuba component.
-Other platform components are optional and can be included to the application only if needed.
+Other platform components are optional and can be included in the application only if needed.
 All optional components depend on cuba and can also contain dependencies between each other.

 Any CUBA application can, in turn, be used as a component of another application.
 It enables decomposition of large projects to a set of functional modules, which can be developed independently.
 You can also create a set of custom application components in your organization and use them in multiple projects, effectively creating your own higher-level platform on top of CUBA.
 Below is an example of a possible structure of dependencies between application components.